Winnie Mandela

 *Winnie Mandela was born on this date in 1936.
 She was a Black African anti-apartheid activist and policy advocate.

-From Bizana, Eastern Cape province, she was one of nine children in her family.
+She was one of nine children from Bizana, Eastern Cape province.
 Her father, Columbus, was a local history teacher during her infant years.
 In later years, he was the minister of the Transkei Government’s Forestry and Agriculture Department during Kaizer Matanzima's rule.
 Her mother, Nomathamsanqa Mzaidume (Gertrude), was a science teacher.

 As a young girl, her family moved around within the former Transkei due to her father’s work.
-She attended primary school in Bizana, but when she was nine years old, the family moved to eMbongweni, where as well as attending school, Winnie would help her father labor on the farm.
+She attended primary school in Bizana, but when she was nine years old, the family moved to eMbongweni, where, in addition to attending school, Winnie would help her father labor on the farm.
 This helped create a closer bond with her father, who was known for his aloofness despite wielding a great love for his children.
 Winnie Madikizela studied social work at the Jan Hofmeyr School.

 She became a political activist early in her job as a hospital social worker, and in 1958, she married Nelson Mandela.
 After her husband was jailed for life in 1964 for sabotage and plotting to overthrow the government, Madikizela-Mandela campaigned tirelessly for his release and emerged as a prominent anti-apartheid figure in her own right, undergoing detention, banishment, and arrest.
 On Feb.
 11, 1990, as she walked hand-in-hand with her Nelson Mandela out of Victor Verster prison near Cape Town, she punched the air in the clenched-fist salute of black power.